HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/styling_options.md

 To know how to use the different user elements in Presentation Designer, see the **[User Elements in Presentation Designer](../usage/user_elements.md)** topic.

-## Style Panel
+## Style panel

-The styling options adjust based on the specific user element or element selected on the canvas.
-To see the available styling options for each user element on your canvas, click on an element and check the rendered style options in the **Style** panel.
+The styling options change based on the specific user element selected on the canvas.
+To see the available styling options for each element on your canvas, click on an element and check the rendered style options in the **Style** panel.

 See the following sample styling options for a static text element: